1. He Wants A Divorce

 His first love was movie production and he couldn’t see past it.
 He had surrounded himself in such a way that nothing outside of his movie-making world was visible… until I came along and popped that bubble.
 It was a bit messy at first.
 I’m sure I drove him crazy.
 And then one day, something changed.
 I found him looking at me with that same passion he’d once had for his dream.
 Somehow I’d managed to weasel my way into his heart and given him something else to live for.

 But, unfortunately, this isn’t a happy story.
 See, I had loved once before.
 That love had been for my high school boyfriend, James Rodriguez.
 We were happy for two years, then he cheated.
 Don’t worry, payback wasn’t kind to him.
-I managed to forgive him later for his stupidity with a batch of freshly baked cookies.
-I would have loved to have seen his face when he bit into one.
-I made sure to make those babies unforgettable.
-Just exchange sugar for salt, and vanilla for vinegar, and voila!
-Oh, and don’t ask about the chocolate chips.
-You don’t wanna know where those came from.
+I managed to forgive him with a unicorn-wrapped glitter bomb that I got to watch him open inside of his car.
+Almost made his disloyalty worth it.

 I’m over it now, but that doesn’t make my present circumstances sting any less.
 There’s something doubly painful about losing love repeatedly.
 James was love-lost number one, Seth was number two.
 Seth had been a tough one to crack, but I’d eventually won him over.
 I won him so well that he eventually proposed and we got married.